 .

-As a kid traveling in the 1950’s; ‘crowd control’ from the parents was strict; there were few options.
-My sisters and I could only stare into each other (which was not advisable) or try to comprehend what was passing outside our windows.
-My family’s yearly treks from South Florida to Northeast Georgia left plenty of time to stare into the impending pavement ahead.
-That particular highway played-out over the hood of our Mercury like a black ribbon unfurling before us.
+That particular highway played-out over the hood of our Mercury like a ribbon unfurling before us.
 The small Georgia roadway split the fields, towns, and tall pines into the next horizon.
 That simple scenery remains fresh in my warmest thoughts.
-I suppose that I found value in what was passing our windows; for I began to notice the homes and stores too – there was ‘character’ in the surroundings and it remained to be noticed for years to come.
+I suppose that I found value in what was passing our windows; for I did begin to notice the homes and stores along the way – there was ‘character’ in the surroundings and it remains to be noticed to this date.
 “Little circles.”
-Features from those same byways lingered into the late 60’s and then as I drove on my own in the 70’s – fewer stand today.
+Features from those early byways lingered into the late 60’s and then as I drove on my own in the 70’s – few, but some resemblances stand today.

 1210-IMG_4046